pmean/build-website/text/05/Equipoise.md

 of choice of inappropriate controls, but rather the intelligence of the research planners who work for commercial sponsors.
 This is not to say that publication bias does not exist, or that bad controls are not sometimes deliberately chosen.
-It\'s just that if I were a drug company, I would want to hire people who, because of their intuition and good sense, investigate new drugs that have a good chance of actually working.
+It's just that if I were a drug company, I would want to hire people who, because of their intuition and good sense, investigate new drugs that have a good chance of actually working.